10 Best Pain Relief Creams, According to Doctors

 - Cold or hot relief: Cold

-Minor aches and pains or the occasional sprain or strain respond to creams like BenGay, which contains a local anesthetic plus a soothing agent, says Medhat Mikhael, MD, a double board-certified physician specializing in anesthesiology and pain medicine, and medical director at MemorialCare Orange Coast Medical Center in Fountain Valley, California.
+Minor aches and pains or the occasional sprain or strain respond to creams like BENGAY, which contains a local anesthetic plus a soothing agent, says Medhat Mikhael, MD, double board-certified in anesthesiology and pain medicine, and medical director at MemorialCare Orange Coast Medical Center in Fountain Valley, California.

 Best for Back Pain